andrewjunyoung/symboard_wizard/README.md

 When we say it's *easy to edit*, we mean that you can change it with little time or difficulty, even for big bulky changes like supporting a whole new language.

-when we say it's *easy to extend*, we mean that if Symboard doesn't have a feature built in, it won't take long to add it yourself.
+When we say it's *easy to extend*, we mean that if Symboard doesn't have a feature built in, it won't take long to add it yourself.

 # Vision